Rigby police find 14 dead cats on woman's property

-A Rigby woman has been charged with cruelty to animals after police found 14 dead cats on her property earlier this month.
+A Rigby woman has been charged with cruelty to animals after police found 14 dead cats on her property earlier in October.

 A woman called police in September to report a terrible smell coming from the house occupied by her neighbor, Josie Bishop.
 The caller estimated 50 cats lived on the property, though most would be out hunting during the day.